cb125/Dynamics/README.md

   * Semantics without semantic content.
 2020.
 Dan Harris.
 "A sentence's semantic value is not its content but a partial and defeasible constraint on what it can be used to say."
   * Predicting pragmatic reasoning in language games.
 2012.
 Michael Frank and Noah Goodman.
 A quantitative theory of how general cognition selects among possible contents.

 13. 28 Apr.
 Adjectival vagueness in a Baysian model of interpretation.
 2017.
-How addressees select an extension for a vague adjective.
+Dan Lassiter and Noah Goodman.
+How vagueness can emerge from reasoning about adjective extensions.

 14. 5 May.
 [Student presentations]